Particular/docs.particular.net/nservicebus/handlers/async-handlers.md

 ### Usage of `ConfigureAwait`

-By default when you are awaiting a task a mechanism called context capturing is enabled.
+By default when a task is awaited a mechanism called context capturing is enabled.
 The current context is captured and restored for the continuation that is scheduled after the precedent task was completed.

 snippet: HandlerConfigureAwaitSpecified